mattcroat/joy-of-code/posts/how-to-publish-a-javascript-library/how-to-publish-a-javascript-library.md

 ---
-title: Using SvelteKit To Package And Publish Your JavaScript Library
+title: How To Create And Publish Your JavaScript Library With SvelteKit
-description: SvelteKit is mostly used as a meta-framework, but it also makes it easy to test, package, and publish JavaScript packages.
+description: Learn how to publish a JavaScript package to npm, and how to use SvelteKit to test, package, and publish a Svelte, or JavaScript library.
 slug: how-to-publish-a-javascript-library
 published: '2023-11-10'
 category: sveltekit
-draft: true
 ---

+{% youtube id="Xvq8rCl1lIM" title="How To Create And Publish Your JavaScript Library With SvelteKit" %}

 ## Table of Contents